ksu-is/car-karaoke-/projectroadmap.md

           *Bailey explored existing python code : https://github.com/alexa-pi/AlexaPi/blob/master/src/main.py

 * Sprint 2

    Each person should have committed at least 6 code changes of significant size (X)

           *Lenny refered to the existing code for plant sensor using raspberrry pi and updated it *Bailey refered to the existing code for alexa and updated it

-    need to be tracking your progress on planned and emerging tasks in your projectroadmap.md document.(X)
+   Track your progress on planned and emerging tasks in your projectroadmap.md document.(X)

 * Sprint 3